rehan-cr/umgcodetest/README.md

 particular product on Upsell for another product.
 The Upsell product will only appear on cart when its pair product will be added to the cart.
 When we click on the Add to Cart button of Upsell section the Upsell Product will be moved to the Cart and Upsell section be will hidden.
-It's reverse condition is also followed when we remove the Upsell product from the Cart it be moved again to the Upsell section and Cart will be updated accordingly.
+It's reverse condition is also followed when we remove the Upsell product from the Cart it will be moved again to the Upsell section and Cart will be updated accordingly.
 There is a default title of the section which changes when product will be changed from the customization settings.
 Also you can overwrite that default title of section.
 To update the section I am using Shopify section rendering API.
 ```